IN THE SUPERIOR COURT OF WASHINGTON FOR YAKIMA COUNTY

 Plaintiff,

-MARTY A. DIXON, an individual; KRISTA L. DIXON AKA KRISTA L. KELLY, an individual; GREEN TREE SERVICING LLC, a corporation; and all other persons, parties, or occupants unknown claiming any legal or equitable right, title, estate, lien, or interest in the real property described in the complaint herein, adverse to Plaintiff's title, or any cloud on Plaintiff's title to the Property.
+ESTATE OF CHARLOTTE MARIE POPE AKA CHARLOTTE M. POPE, an estate; MICHELLE MCCARTNEY, an heir; BRADLEY MCCARTNEY, an heir; ALL UNKNOWN HEIRS OF CHARLOTTE MARIE POPE AKA CHARLOTTE M. POPE, heirs; and all other persons, parties, unknown claiming any legal or equitable right, title, estate, lien, or interest in the real property described in the complaint herein, adverse to Plaintiff's title, or any cloud on Plaintiff's title to the Property.

 Defendants.